kgallimore/rogueShow/context.md

 Judging: An LLM judge evaluates if the guess is close enough to count as correct.
 Progression: Quirks grow more subtle and harder across rounds.

-Realtime & Session
+Realtime & Session (Bun WebSocket server)
 One host, many users.
 Host authority: advances products, reveals tiers, advances stages.
 Audience: submits predictions and mini-game inputs within time windows.
+Identity: no auth; username is taken from the SvelteKit route parameter (e.g., `[username]`).
 Presence: optional lightweight presence for UI affordances.

 UI Notes
 Tier board: shows only the primary image per product placement.
 Buckets: some products bucket multiple similar variants; use first image on board.
 Friction events: scripted UX “glitches” to heighten narrative (do not break state).

 Non-Goals (for now)
 No complex moderation system.
 No arbitrary multi-host control.
 No long-term persistence beyond show recaps.

 Conventions
-State: single source of truth in PocketBase; client derives UI state from subscriptions.
+State: single source of truth on the Bun WebSocket server; clients derive UI state from WS messages.
 Commands: host actions are explicit mutations; audience actions are scoped to inputs.
 Env: use pnpm scripts for dev/build; keep API keys in .env (never hardcode).

 Success Criteria
 Smooth host-led tierlist with audience predictions and reveal flow.
 Intentional friction without losing data integrity or session continuity.
 Seamless transition into rogue mode, with staged AI capability unlocks.
 Engaging interstitial mini-games with LLM judge and escalating difficulty.

 Quick Start (dev)
 pnpm install
-Run PocketBase locally and configure collections above.
+Run the Bun WebSocket server.
-Configure SvelteKit env for PocketBase URL and any AI providers. pnpm dev
+Configure SvelteKit env for the WebSocket server URL and any AI providers. pnpm dev
 End state: a live, host-led show that evolves into an AI-driven experience.